yomichi/SpinMonteCarlo.jl/README.md

         - especially, Foutuin-Kasteleyn representaion and improved estimators

 # Author
-[Yuichi Motoyama](https://github.com/yomichi), the University of Tokyo
+[Yuichi Motoyama](https://github.com/yomichi), the University of Tokyo, 2016-2017

 This package distributed under the MIT license.